grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Newcomers settle.
 After her move in, The magician and you have a discussion at the tavern.
 Like you did with other settlers, you ask her for her version of the story.
 She says that according to her family’s legends, some magicians went to another dimension to escape the monsters in this world.
 They then came back to hide in caves on top of the mountains, where monsters come more rarely.
+        <br /><br />
         She tells you that the reason her and the scientist are staying is because they have heard you were different from the ancient builders.
 You seem to care about all the population and not just yourself.
+        <br /><br />
         When you ask here about the dimension, she gives you a book about hell.
 According to this ancient legend, it would be possible to create a door to go there, and certain objects being there seem to have a rather important value, as much for you, as for your inhabitants.
 In addition, it seems that an interesting mineral is found only in this dimension, it is called netherite.
 When you think of the many projects that await you, it seems interesting to find this new mineral, which will certainly help you improve your tools in the future.
+        <br /><br />
-It only takes a few minutes to decide… This is the next step on your journey !
+        It only takes a few
+        minutes to decide… This is the next step on your journey !
     </blockquote>